Skip to main content

 Momentum

 Momentum (p) is mass × velocity: p = mv.
-It’s a vector quantity measured in kg m/s.
+It’s a vector — direction matters — measured in kg m/s.

-Where u represents initial velocities and v represents final velocities.
+Where u is initial velocity, v is final velocity.

 Impulse is change in momentum: Impulse = Δp = FΔt.
-A force applied over time changes momentum.
+A force applied over time changes an object’s momentum.
+The November 2023 AQA paper had a lovely question linking impulse to car safety features — crumple zones extend the collision time, reducing the force on passengers.
+Classic application.

 Elastic vs Inelastic Collisions